sjksingh/pg_clickhouse_extension_benckmark/queries/q4-top-countries-percentiles/README.md

-# Query 4 – Top-K Counties with Percentiles
+# Query 4 – Percentiles and Top Counties Analytics

 ## Purpose

-This query benchmarks **complex analytics** combining:
+This query benchmarks **multi-stage aggregation with joins and percentiles**:

-- Top-K subqueries (`LIMIT 10`)
-- Join between derived set and large fact table
+- Aggregation on top N counties
-- Percentile computation (`PERCENTILE_CONT` / `quantileTDigest`)
+- Use of `PERCENTILE_CONT` / `quantileTDigest`
-- Multi-column group-by and ordered results
+- Multi-column grouping (`county × type`)
+- Ordered output on grouped keys

 This pattern is common in:

-- Regional analytics dashboards
+- Real estate analytics dashboards
-- Advanced BI reports
-- Statistical summaries with percentiles
-- Performance comparison of OLAP engines
+- Top-N reporting
+- Percentile-based price analysis

 ---

 ## Query intent (logical)

-> For the top 10 counties by transaction volume since 2020, compute **per property type**:
+> For the top 10 counties by transaction count since 2020, compute transaction counts, average price, and percentile breakdowns by property type.

-- Total transactions
-- Average price
-- Percentiles (25%, 50%, 75%, 95%)

 ---

 ## What this query stresses

-- Materialization of derived sets (top-K)
-- Join performance with large fact table
-- Windowed percentile aggregation
+Compared to Queries 1–3, this query adds:

+- **CTEs and multi-stage joins**
+- Percentile calculation (analytic window aggregates)
+- Larger intermediate row sets for top-N selection
-- Executor and buffer management under high cardinality
+- Sorting and memory management for aggregated results
-- Differences between exact vs approximate percentile calculation

-This query is intentionally **high-stress**, exposing the real differences between execution architectures.
+- Row vs column engine differences in handling percentiles

+This highlights **execution architecture differences**, not SQL expressiveness.

 ---

 ## PostgreSQL – Native HEAP

 **Engine**
 - PostgreSQL 18.1
+- Heap storage
-- B-tree indexes: `(county, type, date)`
+- B-tree indexes on `(county, type, date)`
-- Full MVCC visibility checks

 ### SQL